Duntryleague

-Duntryleague is a heritage-listed former residential estate and now golf club house and course located at Woodward Road, Orange, City of Orange, New South Wales, Australia.
+Duntryleague is a heritage-listed former residential estate and now golf club house and course located at Woodward Road, Orange, New South Wales, Australia.
 It was built from 1875 to 1890.
 It is also known as Duntryleague with Lodge, Park, Gates, Stables and Orange Golf Club.
-The property is owned by The Orange Golf Club Ltd and was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In the 1820s surveyors of the interior of the New South Wales colony were required to select, survey and map out one mile square areas of land which were to be reserved for future villages as population numbers increased.
 In 1829 surveyor J. B. Richards reserved land for the town of Orange.
 This remained empty through the 1830s, although it was surrounded by three substantial land grants to Simeon Lord and Joseph Moulder (to the north, south and east of the reserve), and to the west to William Ealy Sampson.
 Sampson's 1836 of grant of 640 acre contained the property which became known as Campdale, and this contained the property which later became Duntryleague.
 Sampson did not remain at Campdale, but settled in Mudgee.

 By 1846 these three original grantees were already leasing some of their land and dividing other parts for sale.
 George Mills opened the Boree Inn about 100 m to the west of Campdale's southwest corner on the main road boundary of Sampson's grant.
 This building was situated on land that later incorporated part of the Duntryleague property, and remained until it was demolished in the mid 20th century.